 Therefore also strive for intensifying the cooperation at the operational management level.

-Continue the harmonisation efforts especially in the national implementation of the Birds, Habitats, Water Framework and Marine Strategy Framework Directives.
+[Continue the trans-boundary harmonisation efforts of existing EU Directives, and harmonise where relevant the trans-boundary implementation of forthcoming Directives at the earliest possible stage.]

 Alien Species Strategy

-Pursuant to § 25 of the Sylt Declaration welcome the ratification of the International Convention for Control and Management of Ships' Ballast Water and Sediments (BWM Convention).
+Pursuant to § 25 of the Sylt Declaration welcome the ratification of the International Convention for Control and Management of Ships' Ballast Water and Sediments (BWM Convention) by all three states.

-Adopt in accordance with §26 of the Sylt Declaration a trilateral strategy in Annex # as a framework for dealing with alien species in the Wadden Sea in response to the decision of the World Heritage Committee on the inscription on the World Heritage List of the Dutch-German Wadden Sea in 2009 and complying with the EU Strategy on Invasive Alien Species and instruct the WSB to coordinate the development of an alien species and management action plan.
+Welcome in accordance with §26 of the Sylt Declaration a trilateral strategic framework in Annex 4 for dealing with alien species in the Wadden Sea in response to the decision of the World Heritage Committee on the inscription on the World Heritage List of the Dutch-German Wadden Sea in 2009 and complying with the EU Strategy on Invasive Alien Species and instruct the WSB to coordinate the development of an alien species and management action plan.

-Welcome the joint application for a trilateral EU LIFE+ project on alien species in the Wadden Sea, expected to be an important input to the development of the trilateral management and action plan and, as appropriate, the further development of the Strategy.
+Welcome the joint application for a trilateral EU LIFE+ project on alien species in the Wadden Sea, expected to be an important input to the development of the trilateral management and action plan and, as appropriate, the implementation and possible further development of the Strategy.

 Sustainable Fisheries